Independent salary research. Not affiliated with BLS, NBRC, AARC, or any employer. Figures are estimates based on BLS OES May 2024 data.

 2-5 years

 Competent in all standard RT procedures.
-May begin specialising in critical care, neonatal, or pulmonary function testing.
-Pursuing additional credentials like ACCS or NPS.
+Beginning to specialise in critical care, neonatal, or pulmonary function.
+Pursuing ACCS or NPS credentials.

 Step 3